exasol/exasol-testcontainers/doc/design.md

 Needs: itest

 ### `ExasolContainer` Ready Criteria
-`dsn~exasol-container-ready-criteria~2`
+`dsn~exasol-container-ready-criteria~3`

 The `ExasolContainer` declares itself ready to be used after the following criteria are fulfilled:

 * SQL statements can be issued via the JDBC interface
+* BucketFS service is ready
-* UDF language container is extracted completely
+* UDF language container is extracted completely (implies BucketFS ready)

 Covers: